If I won lotto, a decent amount of money, I would use that money to distribute free long term contraceptives.

 Less unwanted pregnancies means less children, means less human consumption, that scarce resources will go further, and sustainable development is more achievable.
 If women have fewer children it increases their ability to participate in the economy (easier when you don’t have ten children attached to you).
 Women farmers make up 43% of the agricultural labor force in developing countries, if women can put more time and attention into farming, fewer families will be hungry, and with smaller families, the women can sell the extra.
 Women will have more time to participate in local politics and decision making.

 Despite all this, most funders are reluctant to spend money on contraception, especially American funders, as part of any sort of development agenda.
 In many African countries, funding and promotion of “family planning programs” have declined in the past decade so in tandem the decline of fertility rates has now stalled.
-With the recent Rio summit many people were also disappointed, as one comment in the above article mentions; “references to women’s reproductive rights and gender equality were being scrapped” from the summits outcome text.
+With the recents summits many people were also disappointed, as one comment in the above article mentions; “references to women’s reproductive rights and gender equality were being scrapped” from the summits outcome text and things have only gotten worse with Trump in power.
 The blame can be laid on the fact that reproductive rights are still contentious in many countries (I could say a lot more on this, but that may have to be another day).